We make things and teach other folks how to make things!

 We believe that education is the key to a successful, equitable, and progressive society.
 The more we know, the more problems we can solve and the better we can solve them!
 Our goal is to teach our students critical thinking and problem-solving skills alongside practical, career-ready skills in STEAM fields.

 We promote and advocate for: equal protection and education for all persons; environmental conservation and protection; and reduction of consumption and waste.

-- Project-based learning workshops and one-on-one classes in STEM (Science-Technology-Engineering-Mathematics) subjects;
+- Project-based learning workshops, one-on-one, and small-group classes in STEAM (Science-Technology-Engineering-Art-Mathematics) subjects;

-- Custom professional and curriculum development in STEM subjects;
+- Custom professional and curriculum development in STEAM subjects;

 Take a look around our website to check out our projects and activities, or get added to our mailing list to stay up-to-date with our projects and workshops!

 Our current and past clients include SparkFun Electronics, the Living Computers: Museum & Labs, the Pacific Science Center, the Northwest Council for Computer Education, Parkour Visions, and SoDo Makerspace.